SofiaS2025/Influence-of-counting-noise-on-Ecoli-chemotaxis/README.md

 # Influence-of-counting-noise-on-Ecoli-chemotaxis

-main.py containes the code and paramters to simulate trajectories, to simulate trajectories run chemoscript.py
+main.py containes the code and parameters to simulate trajectories, run chemoscript.py to simulate multiple trajectories and the output is a txt file for each trajectory.

 Figures in the thesis -
 data_analysis_plots_1 : Figure 16, Figure 17, Figure 18, Figure 21A, Figure 22, Figure 23 -